EFA’s Healthy Eggs pillar is about food safety & quality, nutrition, and what it takes for egg farmers to provide fresh, local eggs.

 The Canadian Food Inspection Agency (CFIA) has launched a new webpage on avian biosecurity, which contains resources for producers, the poultry service industry, and backyard flock owners.

 What is a grading station?

-All eggs are washed, inspected (graded), sized and packaged at grading stations, which are registered with the Canadian Food Inspection Agency.
+All eggs are washed, inspected (graded), sized and packaged at grading stations, which are registered with the Canadian Food Inspection Agency and licensed by EFA.

 Farmers sell their eggs to the graders, who then sell the eggs to grocery stores, restaurants and egg processors.

 Some egg farmers have CFIA-registered grading stations on their farm, so they can sell direct to grocery stores and restaurants.

 How do the eggs get from the farm to the grocery store?